 - Tables and tablecloths for prep and for eating

 - Team flags and banners

 - Easy-Up canopy or tent or tarp

 - Trash bags & liquor boxes to hold them

-- Utensils: Knives, spatula, serving spoons, 2 sets of tongs (one for raw food, one for cooked)
+- Utensils: Flatware for eating, knives for carving, spatula, serving spoons, 2 sets of tongs (one for raw food, one for cooked)